drewzh/meshcore-web-docker/README.md

 ## How It Works

-1. **Build Time**: Downloads the MeshCore web application during Docker image build for offline availability
+1. **Build Time**: Creates a loading page with auto-refresh functionality (no external downloads)
 2. **First Run**:
-   - Sets up symlink to the pre-built version
+   - Shows loading page immediately
-   - Attempts to download the latest version if internet is available
+   - Attempts to download the latest MeshCore version in the background
    - Validates downloads before switching versions
+   - Auto-refreshes to the actual app once ready
 3. **Subsequent Runs**:
+   - Serves the cached version immediately if available
    - Checks if the original site is reachable
    - If reachable: Downloads and validates the latest version, then atomically switches to it
    - If unreachable or download fails: Continues using the current cached version
 4. **Serving**: nginx serves the static files through a symlink to the current version
-5. **Version Management**: Keeps multiple versions for rollback capability
+5. **Version Management**: Keeps multiple versions for rollback capability## Health Check

-## Health Check

 The container includes a health check endpoint at `/health` that returns "healthy" when the service is running properly.